Raja Ampat Project

 Although the resort has recently been hooked up to electricity on the main island, expect to have some rolling black outs.
 There is a generator at the resort which can be turned on during the evenings.
 WiFi is available but limited, no downloading, streaming or online gaming is allowed on project internet.
 There is better connection through local SIM cards which we can help you get when you arrive.

-The rooms provided are 6-bed shared accommodation with A/C and shared bathrooms with hot water.
+The rooms provided are 6-bed shared accommodation with fans and shared bathrooms with fresh water.
 The resort facilities are available for use including an open aired restaurant and classroom, beachside lounge deck under shady trees, and a private jetty where you can enjoy amazing sunsets and a cold beer.

 The resort areas are shared with the regular guests which you will get to meet and dive with during your internship.

 On your days off you can explore the rain forest surrounding the resort, island hope to one of the many local islands, or grab anything you may need from the market in the town of Wiego.
 Or hang out around the resort, relax with a good book or get caught up on your homework.

 All packages include pick up from the Domine Eduard Osok Airport in the main port of Sorong (SOQ).
 There are regular flights to Sorong from Makasar and Jakarta.
 Once you arrive in Indonesia you will need to continue your domestic travel to reach your final destination.

 Upon arrival in Sorong one of our drivers will meet you at the airport and bring you to the harbor.
 The only public transport in Raja Ampat is with the ferry.
 There are 2 ferries per day departing at 9am and 2pm.
 If your flight into Sorong arrives after 12pm you will need to book an accommodation for one night and we will arrange for your pick up and transfer to the project the following day.